irebernardidev/Pop_Quiz_MP2/README.md

 - ## Imagery
 The Quiz Pro Quo website primarily relies on a text-based interface to create a distraction-free quiz environment.
 However, some key images and icons are used:
   * Logo: The Quiz Pro Quo logo from [Flaming Text](https://flamingtext.com/) is displayed prominently on the top of each page.
 It has been designed to reflect the fun and exciting nature of the quizzes.
+The alt attribute is set as "logo" which provides alternative information for an image if a user for some reason cannot view it.

   * Icons: [Font Awesome](https://fontawesome.com/) icons are used to visually communicate functions like social media links and volume control.
 They are displayed in the website's primary color for consistency.